protofire/solhint/docs/writing-plugins.md

 # Writing plugins

-You can write your own plugins to add new rules to SolHint.
+You can write your own plugins to add new rules to Solhint.
 Plugins are just npm packages that export an array of new rules.
 A plugin can be as simple as:

 ```javascript
 module.exports = [MyNewRule]